Iapetus-11/Olim-One-Studios-Discord-Bot/README.md

 * Can check latency between the bot and Discord
 * Can ping Minecraft Java Edition servers
 * Can convert English to Engrish
+* Can convert English to Minecraft villager sounds
+* Can convert English to the Minecraft enchanting table language (SGA)
+* Can facilitate a battle between two users in chat